William Smith O'Brien

+William Smith O'Brien (Liam Mac Gabhann Ó Briain; 17 October 1803 – 18 June 1864) was an Irish republican who, in the course of Ireland's Great Famine, had been converted to the cause of national independence while sitting as a unionist member of the United Kingdom Parliament.
+Returning from revolutionary Paris (the Second French Republic) with the first Irish tricolour, in 1848 he attempted an armed rebellion.
+With fellow "Young Irelanders" he was convicted of sedition and transported to Van Diemen's Land (Tasmania).
+Pardoned, in 1856 he returned to Ireland, where he published an unrepentant memoir and, through Ossianic Society, promoted the study and revival of the Irish language.

 Early life

 Born in Dromoland, Newmarket on Fergus, County Clare, William Smith O'Brien was the second son of Sir Edward O'Brien, 4th Baronet, of Dromoland Castle.
 His mother was Charlotte Smith, whose father owned a property called Cahirmoyle in County Limerick.
 William took the additional surname Smith, his mother's maiden name, upon inheriting the property.
 He lived at Cahermoyle House, a mile from Ardagh, County Limerick.
 He was a descendant of the eleventh century Ard Rí (High King of Ireland), Brian Boru.

 He received an upper-class English education at Harrow School and Trinity College, Cambridge.

 Subsequently, he studied law at King's Inns in Dublin and Lincoln's Inn in London.